hikeventures/hikeventures.github.io/_posts/2016-05-23-best-winter-gloves.markdown

 ---

 ## Conclusion
 My personal preference goes towards the [Hestra Army Leather Heli 3-Finger Glove](http://www.backcountry.com/hestra-heli-3-finger-glove "Hestra Army Leather Heli 3-Finger Glove").
 I need to have one finger freely moving around to control my camera without having to take off my gloves all the time.
 At the same time this glove keeps the fingers warm which I don't need to operate my camera.
-However, if you are looking for the ultimate in warmth then you should probably go for real mittens.
+However, if you are looking for the ultimate in warmth then you should probably go for [mittens](http://www.backcountry.com/hestra-heli-mitt).